Conformally equivariant quantization for spinning particles: Spinor Differential Operators and their Symbols

 \subsection{The supercotangent bundle}

 Let $E$ be a vector bundle over the smooth manifold~$M$ and $d$ an integer.
-We denote by $E[d]$ the $\bbN$-graded manifold with base $M$ and structural sheaf~$\cO(E[d])$, which identifies to the graded sheaf of complexified sections of $\cS E^*$ if $d$ is even and of $\Lambda E^*$ if $d$ is odd.
+We denote by $E[d]$ the $\bbN$-graded manifold with base $M$ and structural sheaf~$\cO(E[d])$, which identifies with the graded sheaf of complexified sections of $\cS E^*$ if $d$ is even and of $\Lambda E^*$ if $d$ is odd.
 The sections of $\cS^k E^*$, or $\Lambda^k E^*$, receive a degree $kd$.
 Such a formalism allows to encode symmetric contravariant tensors, i.e.\ sections of the bundle $\cS TM$, as functions on $T^*[2]M$, the order of tensors being twice the degree of corresponding functions.
 Analogously, the algebra of complexified differential forms $\Om^\bbC(M)$ is viewed as the algebra of functions on $T[1]M$, the degree of forms equating the one of functions.

-Both types of tensors are encompassed into the algebra of functions of the supercotangent bundle of $M$, defined as the fiber product $\cM=T^*[2]M\times_M T[1]M$.
+Both types of tensors are encompassed into the algebra of functions of the supercotangent bundle of $M$, defined as the Whitney sum $\cM=T^*[2]M\oplus T[1]M$.
 The gradation of its structural sheaf is given by the following subspaces, for $\ell\in\bbN$,

 where $\Pol_k(T^*M)\cong\Ga(\cS^k TM)$ is the space of functions on $T^*M$ of degree $k$ in the fiber variables and $\Om^\bbC_\k(M)$ is the space of complex differential forms of degree $\k$.
 Starting from a local coordinate system $(x^i)$ on $M$, we can build a natural one $(x^i,p_i,\xi^i)$ on $\cM$, with $p_i$ identifying to the partial derivative $\partial_i:=\partial/\partial x^i$ and $\xi^i$ to the differential $1$-form $dx^i$.